A gluten-free flavor-packed bowl that's the perfect balance of sweet and savory. Omnivore friends: substitute chicken for the tofu.

 Whisk together all marinade ingredients except cornstarch in large bowl.
 Set aside.

-NOTE: if making chicken as well, double quantity.
+NOTE: if making chicken as well, double quantity and use ½ for the marinade and ½ for the sauce.

 Preheat oven to 450°F, and line rimmed baking sheet non-stick foil or lightly coat baking sheet with oil.